mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 -------------------

-Commands that executed on the server and return a status of ``{ ok: 1.0 }`` are considered successful commands and MUST fire a ``CommandSucceededEvent``.
+Commands that executed on the server and return a status of ``{ ok: 1.0 }`` are considered successful commands and MUST generate a ``CommandSucceededEvent`` and "command succeeded" log message.
 Commands that have write errors are included since the actual command did succeed, only writes failed.

-``CommandSucceededEvent`` and ``CommandFailedEvent`` events MUST have a ``requestId`` that matches their originating ``CommandStartedEvent``.

 Error Handling
 --------------

-If an exception occurs while sending the operation to the server, the driver MUST generate a ``CommandFailedEvent`` with the exception or message and re-raise the exception.
+If an exception occurs while sending the operation to the server, the driver MUST generate a ``CommandFailedEvent`` and "command failed" log message with the exception or message, and re-raise the exception.

 Bulk Writes
 -----------

-This specification defines the monitoring of individual commands and in that respect MUST generate an event for each command a bulk write executes.
+This specification defines the monitoring and logging of individual commands and in that respect MUST generate events and log messages for each command a bulk write executes.
 Each of these commands, however, must be linked together via the same ``operationId``.

 Implementation Notes
 --------------------

-When a driver sends an OP_MSG with a document sequence, it MUST include the document sequence as a BSON array in CommandStartedEvent.command.
+When a driver sends an OP_MSG with a document sequence, it MUST include the document sequence as a BSON array in ``CommandStartedEvent.command``.
 The array's field name MUST be the OP_MSG sequence identifier.
-For example, if the driver sends an "update" command using OP_MSG, and sends a document sequence as a separate section of payload type 1 with identifier "updates", the driver MUST include the documents as a BSON array in CommandStartedEvent.command with field name "updates".
+For example, if the driver sends an ``update`` command using OP_MSG, and sends a document sequence as a separate section of payload type 1 with identifier ``updates``, the driver MUST include the documents as a BSON array in
+``CommandStartedEvent.command`` with field name ``updates``.

 See "Why are document sequences included as BSON arrays?" in the `rationale`_.